U.S. nuclear regulator approves fuel for next-generation reactors

 The fuel is known as high-assay, low-enriched uranium, or HALEU.
 Nonproliferation experts are concerned about the fuel as it is easier to convert into fissile material, the key component of nuclear weapons, than conventional reactor fuel.

-Centrus Energy Corp LEU.A said the Nuclear Regulatory Commission, or NRC, approved the company's request to produce HALEU at a Piketon, Ohio, plant and expects to be demonstrating production of the fuel early in 2022.
+Centrus Energy Corp LEU.A said the Nuclear Regulatory Commission, or NRC, approved the company's request to produce HALEU at a Piketon, Ohio, plant, and it expects to be demonstrating production of the fuel early in 2022.

 Under a 2019 contract with the Energy Department, Centrus is constructing AC100M centrifuges to demonstrate HALEU production.
 The $115 million, cost-shared contract runs through mid-2022.